mamalovesyou/cofilmai-challenge/README.md

 ## TikTok Trends Storage and Management Application

-This application fetches the latest TikTok trends by scrapping tiktok, stores them in a PostgreSQL database using prisma, and manages the data retrieval and update process using a FastAPI application to retrieve data and worker running independently to scrape and store new data.
+This application fetches the latest google trends and convert them into trending hastags, stores them in a PostgreSQL database using prisma, and manages the data retrieval and update process using a FastAPI application.
 You will find a basic FastAPI application in `services/trends` that you will modify.

-The worker code will be in `workers/tiktok`

 No schema are imposed, you are free to come up with your own DB schema as long as you can justify your choices.
 Prisma is here to simplify your life, it comes with everything you need.
 Don;t over complicate things.